Table of contents

 useUpdateMyPresence()

-is a function that updates the current user's presence, and automagically sends out updates to
+is a hook that updates the current user's presence, and automagically sends out updates to

 other connected users.
 We're using it within onPointerMove